Transcript: Episode 10: Engage Means Fight

 Nick: They are not trying to get at the tablet because if they were they would have by now.
 The way they're taking this tree apart is like watching someone who's anxious shred a piece of paper into smaller and smaller pieces.
 What they're doing isn't making anything particularly logical.
 They're not turning it into lumber, they're not cutting it down and moving it, they're just slowly taking it apart and picking up the pieces and taking those parts apart.

-Austin: Cassidy takes a quick scan.
+Sydney: Cassidy takes a quick scan.
 Are there like stumps or piles of woodchips around or do they just pick this tree and then they'll go off somewhere out of sight?

 Nick: The weird thing is the way that they're subdividing this tree, they're not making much progress.
 It's really big.
 And they're doing really find small cuts and occasionally dipping down into the sawdust and things.

-Austin: Okay, so it's not like we can just wait them out.
+Sydney: Okay, so it's not like we can just wait them out.

 Nick: Yeah, it's gonna take a while.
 But there is cover on the way towards that there are a few stumps that look like they have been shredded in the past and some bushes and things.